Web editing - What are blocks?

 An introduction to what a block is and how it works within the Episerver CMS

-- When editing a block and satisfied with the changes/updates, make sure you publish.
+- Publish often: When editing a block and satisfied with the changes/updates, make sure you publish.
 If you added a block to a page or re-arranged the blocks on the page, make sure you publish the page too.
 Any edit you make will need to be published.
 If you're unsure why your changes aren't showing up, make sure to click the Navigation pane icon in the upper left, then the Tasks tab.
 Make sure all tasks are published if that's the intention.